zikula/core/src/docs/en/dev/zikula_sf_translator.md

 ## Introduction
-The idea is simple - anywere in project we use English strings and English descriptions.
+Technology for translations used in this guide is simple - anywere in project we use English strings and English descriptions.
 These are translated to other language stored in files or database and loaded on demand instead of English strings.

 ## Terminology
 * **Symfony Translator** - Symfony gettext technology used for translations
 * **Zikula legacy translator** - Zikula priror to 1.4.x uses own implementation of gettext translation technology.
 * **Zikula Symfony Translator** - Extends Symfony Translator to support Zikula translation conventions.
+* **message** -  in basic it is translation array element example: 'Englilsh string' => 'Translated string'
 * **translation template** - .pot file for gettext used only in process of creating new translations.
 Not used in actual translating.
 * **domain** - An optional way to organize messages into groups (e.g. Symfony admin, navigation or the default messages Zikula zikula, theme_themename, module_modulename and 2.0.0 bundlename)
 * **catalogue** - Gettext way to organize messages into groups (LC_MESSAGES, LC_TYPE, LC_ALL)